alfecaesar/tco-trinity/README.md

   - `gulp dev`  - Starts a local server with browserSync and hot reloading on changes to files (HTML, SCSS, JS).

+## IMPORTANT NOTES

+   - Do not edit `dist` folder or any files belong to the same folder
+   - After running `gulp`, compress the files inside `dist` folder and upload it to cpanel root
+   - Do not edit cpanel files, use this branch to edit and compile your changes to upload it to cpanel.
+This will serve as your dev environment that run in your local machine

-## Notes
+## Package Notes

    - Custom App Style : assets/scss/app.scss
    - Overriding Bootstrap variable: assets/scss/_bootstrap_variable_overrides.scss
    - Custom SCSS: assets/scss/_general.scss, assets/scss/_layout.scss, assets/scss/_mixins.scss, assets/scss/_module.scss, _variables.scss
    - Custom App Javascript: assets/js/app.js